GET

 GET Response Body

-A successful GET response with status HTTP OK should conform to the following payload:
+A successful GET response with an OK HTTP status should conform to the following payload:

 export interface ActionGetResponse {